RdivxeAI/disku/README.md

 # Disk Usage Tool

-A command-line tool to display disk usage and memory consumption of the top processes on the system.
+A command-line tool to display disk usage and memory consumption of the top processes on the system in a graphical and user-friendly way.

 ## Requirements:
 - `gcc` or any other C compiler.